 Dr. Laura Bestler began working for the Center for Excellence in Learning and Teaching (CELT) in July 2011.
-She coordinates faculty development programming, the CELT Teaching Symposium for new faculty and teaching assistants, the Inclusive Classroom Faculty Development Workshop, and hosts Conversations on Teaching Inclusively monthly for faculty and staff (who have a teaching role).
+She coordinates special initiatives, the online learning modules for the CELT Teaching Symposium, the Inclusive Classroom Workshop, and hosts Conversations on Teaching Inclusively monthly for faculty and staff (who have a teaching role).
+Laura also is the CELT website and marketing coordinator overseeing online communications, social networks, and media.

 Laura serves as an active member of the Classroom Improvement Implementation Committee, the NCORE-ISCORE (National / Iowa State Conference on Race and Ethnicity) Project, the Strategic Plan Goal 4 Implementation Committee, Equal Opportunity Council, and Iowa State University’s Diversity and Inclusion Council.